 And through the good times and the bad, I always showed particularly sound judgment when it came to shelter.

-So at the ripe old age of fifty I became a real estate agent with Keller Williams NYC and I’m loving it.
+So at the ripe old age of fifty I became a real estate agent and I’m loving it.
 As I work with people navigating the most intimidating aspect of New York life, I’ve never felt more connected to this city.
 What I’ve learned so far is that much of the drama I witnessed as a real estate civilian never needed to happen.
 New York real estate comes with rules and parameters that can lessen the emotional wear and tear.
 But in a city largely built –and maintained– by massive egos and fragile self images, some additional guidelines are needed for navigating the tacit messages and covert emotions that influence New York property valuation 24 hours a day.
 With this blog, I’m hoping to connect the lessons I’ve learned through life with the clarity I’m getting from working in industry where the product is tangible, the rules are defined, and the market is forced into fairness.
 Real estate is simple.
 It’s life that’s complicated.

 I can be reached by email at Pete.Holmberg@Compass.com or by phone at 917-501-7434